 Blocked fallopian tubes don’t often cause symptoms.
 Many women don’t know they have blocked tubes until they try to get pregnant and have trouble.

 Conditions that can lead to a blocked fallopian tube can cause their own symptoms.
-For example, endometriosis often causes very painful and heavy periods and pelvic pain, and can increase your risk for blocked fallopian tubes.
+For example, endometriosis often causes very painful and heavy periods and pelvic pain.
+It can increase your risk for blocked fallopian tubes.

 If only one fallopian tube is blocked, the blockage most likely won’t affect fertility because an egg can still travel through the unaffected fallopian tube.
 Fertility drugs can help increase your chance of ovulating on the open side.